LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/exercises.rst

          System.out.println("Hello " + name);

    #.
-Right click the arrow next to your class and run the program.
+Right-click/Control-click the arrow next to your class and run the program.

 #. **Numeric types**: Write a program to calculate the area of a